AntonioTorres23/OpenGL_Notes/PBR Theory.md

 F0      = mix(F0, surfaceColor.rgb, metalness);
 ```

 We define a base reflectivity that is approximated for most dielectric surfaces.
-This is yet another approximation
+This is yet another approximation as $\large{F_0}$ is averaged around most common